JuliaHerbinger/repid/README.md

 3. Prepare data for analysis by running the script `R/simulations/reduce_experiments.R`.

-4. To reproduce figures and tables of Section 4.2 and A.4.1 and A.4.2, run the script `R/simulations/analysis/analysis_sim_complex.R`.
+4. To reproduce figures and tables of Section 4.2 and Appendices B.2 and B.3, run the script `R/simulations/analysis/analysis_sim_complex.R`.
 Figures produced within the script are stored in `figures`.

 To reproduce the experiments of Section 3 and 4.1, run the scripts `R/simulations/analysis/analysis_sim_vine_vs_repid.R` and `R/simulations/analysis/analysis_sim_weak.R` respectively.
-To reproduce the results of the real-world example, run the script `R/real_world_example/titanic.R`
+To reproduce the results of the real-world examples, run the scripts in `R/real_world_example/`